The Easy Rides

-This ride will take you on an 11-kilometre trek along country lanes from Queenstown to Arrowtown.
+This ride will take you on an 11-kilometer trek along country lanes from Queenstown to Arrowtown.
 Along the way, you will have the opportunity to experience the history and culture of the Arrowtown area.

 When arriving at Shopehill, you will have the choice of routes, depending on what type of trail you are seeking, hilly or flat.
-When coming to Christine’s Hill, which is a test of fitness, you will be on your way back, but you may want to stop at Millbrook for a massage, a round of golf, cocktail or lunch.
+When coming to Christine’s Hill, which is a test of fitness, you will be on your way back, but you may want to stop at Millbrook for a massage, a round of golf, cocktail, or lunch.
 You can then decide to continue on your way to Arrowtown or choose to hire transport to take you and your bike back to Arrowtown.

-Other intermediate options include the Twin Rivers Ride, which is an exquisite track along the Kawarau River, where there are ample spots for photographs, fishing and picnics.
+Other intermediate options include the Twin Rivers Ride, which is an exquisite track along the Kawarau River, where there are ample spots for photographs, fishing, and picnics.
 The Lake Hayes Circuit is another intermediate option, which allows you to get up close and personal with New Zealand’s most photographed lake and the wildlife that call it home.

 You will begin the ride at Kelvin Grove and encounter steep descents and climbs along the way, as well as tight bends, which may force you to get off the bike and push for a minute or two.

-You will get off the beaten track with this option, but this is a technical and steep ride with a natural schist and a number of wild tussocks.
+You will get off the beaten track with this option, but this is a technical and steep ride with natural schist and a number of wild tussocks.
 The reward for completing this challenge is eye-catching landscapes and the feeling that you are alone in this gorgeous area.

-When arriving at Jack’s Point, you will find yourself in the middle of a quaint resort village, which offers amenities such as a golf course, restaurant and beautiful homes.
+When arriving at Jack’s Point, you will find yourself in the middle of a quaint resort village, which offers amenities such as a golf course, restaurant, and beautiful homes.
 Have lunch before heading back, or hire transport that will ensure you arrive safely back to Kelvin Grove.

 The Queenstown Trail is a stunning area where those who love the great outdoors will find peace and tranquillity.
-You can walk or ride the trails, and see the Queenstown area like you have never seen before.
-From the family-friendly trails such as the Lake Wakatipu Ride to the challenging trek around Jack’s Point, you will find something perfect for you no matter what your fitness level, age or abilities.
+You can walk or ride the trails, and see the Queenstown area as you have never seen before.
+From the family-friendly trails such as the Lake Wakatipu Ride to the challenging trek around Jack’s Point, you will find something perfect for you no matter what your fitness level, age, or abilities.

-The Queenstown area is easily accessible to anyone in the Wakatipu Basin via rental car, and visitors will find a number of features including world-class vineyards, mouth-watering food and landscapes that you may have only seen in your dreams.
+The Queenstown area is easily accessible to anyone in the Wakatipu Basin via rental car, and visitors will find a number of features including world-class vineyards, mouth-watering food, and landscapes that you may have only seen in your dreams.
 However, a visit to this area is not complete without spending time outdoors, and there is no better way to do it than trekking along the Queenstown Trail.